Linear actions of $\mathbb{Z}/p\times\mathbb{Z}/p$ on $S^{2n-1}\times S^{2n-1}$: Homotopy classification

 \section{Homotopy classification}

-The homotopy type of a CW complex is determined by its homotopy groups and a sequence of cohomology classes called $k$-invariants.
+The homotopy type of a CW complex in which the action of $\pi_1$ on all homotopy groups is trivial is determined by its homotopy groups and a sequence of cohomology classes called $k$-invariants.
 In the lens space case of free $\Zp$ actions on $S^{2n-1}$, all of the quotients for fixed $p$ and $n$ have the same homotopy groups, hence the homotopy type is determined by the $k$-invariants.
 It turns out that the first nontrivial $k$-invariant of a lens space is the product of its rotation numbers times a cohomology class in $H^{n+1}(\Zp;\Z)$, and it is the only $k$-invariant necessary to determine the homotopy type \cite{em}.
 It is also the case (cf.~\cite{firstpaper}) that the first nontrivial $k$-invariant determines the homotopy type of the $L(p,p;R,Q)$ .

-In this section, we start with the cohomology ring for $K(\Zp\times\Zp)$, then we describe the $k$-invariant to provide the homotopy classification.
+In this section, we start with the cohomology ring for $K(\Zp\times\Zp,1)$, then we describe the $k$-invariant to provide the homotopy classification.
 A torsion calculation reveals that the homotopy and simple homotopy classifications coincide.